cknips/b3form/README.md

 ### Labels

 Labels are automatically read from `'helpers.labels'` in I18n.
-To manually set a label on an element, you can pass a `label`-option:
+To manually set a label on an element, you can pass a `:label` option:

 ```haml
 = f.text_input :title, label: 'Custom label for title'